4kills/go-zlib/README.md

 The benchmarks were executed on different hardware and operating systems, including AMD and Intel processors, as well as all the supported operating systems (Windows, Linux, MacOS).
 All the benchmarked functions/methods were executed hundreds of times, and the numbers you are about to see are the averages over all these executions.

-These benchmarks compare this library (blue) to the go standard library (yellow) and show that this library performs better in all cases.
+These benchmarks compare this library (blue) to the Go standard library (yellow) and show that this library performs better in all cases.

 - <details>